redfin/patient-selenium/README.md

 <dependency>
     <groupId>com.redfin</groupId>
     <artifactId>patient-selenium</artifactId>
-    <version>2.0.3-RC1</version>
+    <version>2.0.0-RC2</version>
 </dependency>
 ```

-## Element
+## AbstractPatientElement

-The `Element` type is the wrapper of a Selenium `WebElement`.
+The `AbstractPatientElement` type is the wrapper of a Selenium `WebElement`.
 It has a cached reference to a Selenium
-element to allow for fewer network requests due to element location which is useful in the case of a networked
+element to allow for fewer element location requests which is useful in the case of a networked
 Selenium grid architecture.
 Multiple actions on the same `Element` will continue to use the same web element
 reference object.
 In the case of an exception being thrown by the web element, the cache will be cleared, the Selenium
 web element will be relocated, and the action attempted again (up to a customizable number of times).
 Interacting with
 the selenium element is done via two methods `accept(Consumer)` and `apply(Function)`, sub classes that want to
 expose additional methods can simply call into those methods directly and the cache manipulation will be done for them.
-An `AbstractElement` type is defined which can be subclassed to allow for ready made implementation of the
-cached element.

 If the actual backing Selenium `WebElement` needs to be looked up and it can't find a matching one,
 a `NoSuchElementException` will be thrown.
 There are also two methods on the `Element` type that will not